 David Fraser is the founder and band leader of DCF Weddings based out of Toronto, Ontario, Canada.
-He specializes in live music that’s exciting, entertaining and engaging and has been involved in the wedding industry professionally for over 8 years.
+He specializes in live music that’s exciting, entertaining and engaging and has been involved in the wedding industry professionally for over eight years.

-to meet David and learn more about his services visit http://meet.dcfweddingmusic.com
+To meet David and learn more about his services visit http://meet.dcfweddingmusic.com